Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 * When running the program for the first time, ensure that a Postgres database is created using the values from the config.properties file.
 * There will also be a few pops ups asking to enable annotations, say yes to these.

+### Testing REST Endpoints
+* Run the tests one by one, otherwise they will mostly fail.
+If I had more time I would work on making them all works at once.

 # App Endpoint Table

 | Endpoint                                              | Method | Description                                              |